 Stout Coulter pine needles occur in threes, are 12 to 14 inches long and have a sharp tip.
 They are slightly bluish.
-Above are immature seed cones with luxuriant, spreading foliage.
+Below are immature seed cones with luxuriant, spreading foliage.

 Cones are massive, 6 to 12 inches long, and have huge, clawlike tips on the scales.
 Cones take two years to mature, and fully ripened can weigh up to nine pounds.